 Start by creating a job description that outlines the role’s responsibilities and requirements.
-Consider the behavioral traits required to succeed in the role.
+Consider the behavioral traits required to succeed in the new position.

-Make sure the internal candidate matches what you’re looking for.
+Make sure the internal candidate matches what you’re looking for from external candidates.
 Do they have the leadership skills and competencies to move into a more senior position?
 Are they wired for this kind of work—or will the job be like writing with their non-dominant hand?

 If an employee is moving to a new department or team, take a look at how they compare to existing team members.
 Are they a seamless fit with the team’s current behavioral composition, or would their addition change the team dynamic?

 While there are times to hire externally, internal promotions are an effective way to reward performance and create career paths that bolster employee engagement.